ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/owners/retrieve.rst

 Retrieving Multiple Owners
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To retrieve a list of all available owners, use the following query:
+To retrieve a list of all available Owners, use the following query:

 .. code::